GitHubAgneska/CandyChase2020-ionic5/README.md

                 - run: npm run test -- --no-watch --no-progress --browsers=ChromeHeadlessCI
                 - run: npm run e2e -- --protractor-config=e2e/protractor-ci.conf.js
             `
-Step 3: Commit your changes and push them to your repository.
+- Step 3: Commit your changes and push them to your repository.
-Step 4: Sign up for Circle CI and add your project.
+- Step 4: Sign up for Circle CI and add your project.
 Your project should start building.

-=> build err : could not find conf for chrome headless
+if => build err : could not find conf for chrome headless
-    => adding to karma.conf:
+    => add to karma.conf:

-    ` browsers: [
+    browsers: [
         'Firefox', 'Chrome'
         ],
         customLaunchers: {